 How the code works

-- Sorting for duplicates: The
+- Sorting with duplicates: The